MengRen2333/github_demo/README.md

 * [Median Income Across the US (WNYC)](https://project.wnyc.org/median-income-nation/#4/37.65/-85.12)
 * etc...

-This project provide a one-stope searching method to give recommendation to people based on their own preference
+This project provide a one-stope searching method to give recommendation to people based on their own preference.

 ## Pipline